In-Person, Virtual, and Recorded Presentations by Laura Stack, Johnny’s mom

 Spokesperson.
 She is or has been a spokesperson for Fellowes, Xerox, Dannon, Belvita, Microsoft, 3M, WB Mason, Office Depot, QVC, and Day-Timer.

-Media-savvy: Laura has appeared on CNN, QVC, CBS “This Morning,” Fox News, and countless local and national TV and radio programs, as well as in print and web publications such as USA Today, CNN.com, The Chicago Tribune, The New York Times, and The Wall Street Journal.
+Media-savvy: Laura has appeared on CNN, QVC, CBS “This Morning,” Fox News, and countless local and national TV and radio programs, as well as in print and web publications such as People Magazine, USA Today, CNN.com, The Chicago Tribune, The New York Times, and The Wall Street Journal.

 Platform.
 Laura has given 60-80 keynote speeches and seminars a year for nearly 30 years.
 She has 28K+ twitter followers and 15K+ LinkedIn followers.